Shians/Nextflow-docs/docs/Operators.md

 ```

 ### join
+Use `join` to enrich or correlate data from two sources, such as joining metadata with results.

 - **Input:** Two channels emitting tuples or lists, with a key to match items.
 - **Output:** A channel emitting joined tuples for each matching key, similar to a database join.
-- **Use case:** Enrich or correlate data from two sources, such as joining metadata with results.

 ```groovy
 Channel.of([1, 'foo'], [2, 'bar'])
   .join(Channel.of([1, 30], [2, 40]), by: 0)